timou0911/Ethernaut-Writeup/1. Fallback ★☆☆☆☆/README.md

         Once you meet these two conditions and successfully call receive, the first target is fulfilled.

-2. Only the owner can withdraw the funds:
+2. Only the owner can withdraw the funds.

     1. Since only the owner can withdraw funds, it is required to complete the first target before this step.